MechanicalRock/mechanicalrock.github.io/_posts/2022-10-21-aws-lambdas-with-rust.markdown

 ## Let's get Rusty
 1. Install Rust  by following the instructions provided here `https://www.rust-lang.org/tools/install`

 2. Install zigbuild by running ``` cargo install cargo-zigbuild ``` in your command line.
-Zigbuild is a linker CLI tool that simplifies cross compilation of Rust programmes.
+Zigbuild is a linker CLI tool that simplifies cross compilation of Rust code.

 ## The fun stuff
 1. Create new Rust Project